vertexproject/synapse/docs/synapse/devopsguide.rst

 JSONStor
 ++++++++

-The following ``jsonstor.yaml`` can be used as the basis to deploy an JSONStor service.
+The following ``jsonstor.yaml`` can be used as the basis to deploy a JSONStor service.

 .. literalinclude:: ./kubernetes/jsonstor.yaml
     :language: yaml